michaelfswann/name-that-stain/READMe.md

 Name that stame is a mutliple choice game where, you guessed it, you have to name that stain!

-Under construction but currently on hold while I finsih SoC Bootcamp.
+Under construction but currently on hold while I finish SoC Bootcamp.

 ### There is a a lot more to do
 - Fetch requests from front end need finishing.